Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning: Methodology

 \paragraph{Continual Learning Setup.} Continual learning focuses on incrementally acquiring knowledge from evolving data distributions of sequential tasks while mitigating catastrophic forgetting of previously acquired knowledge.
 Formally, models are trained on a sequential stream of tasks denoted as \{\(D_1, D_2,\cdots, D_t\)\}.
 Each task \(D_t={(x_t^i,y_t^i)}_{i=1}^{n_t}\) consists of input instances \(x_t^i \in \mathcal{X}_t\) paired with corresponding labels \(y_t^i \in \mathcal{Y}_t\), where \(\mathcal{X}_t\) and \(\mathcal{Y}_t\) represent the task-specific input and label spaces.
 During the training phase for task \(D_t\), model parameters \(\Phi\) are updated exclusively using data from \(D_t\).
 The objective of continual learning can be formalized as optimizing:

-\paragraph{Orthogonal Parameter Subspace Constraints.} Catastrophic forgetting arises when task-specific adaptations overwrite parameters critical for previous tasks.
+\paragraph{Orthogonal Parameter Subspace Constraints.} Catastrophic forgetting arises when subsequent adaptations overwrite parameters critical for previous tasks.
 To mitigate this, we introduce orthogonality constraints that enforce parameter updates across tasks to occupy mutually independent subspaces.
-Let \(\Delta \Phi_k = \mathcal{W}_2^{(k)}\Gamma^{(k)}\mathcal{W}_1^{(k)}\) represent the OA-Adapter's parameter update for the \(k\)-th task.
+Let \(\Delta \Phi_k\) represent the OA-Adapter's parameter for the \(k\)-th task.
 We have:

 Here, the columns of \(\widetilde{\mathcal{W}}_2^{(k)}\) serve as orthogonal basis vectors spanning the parameter update subspace for the \(k\)-th task, while \(\mathcal{W}_1^{(k)}\) determines how these basis vectors are combined.
 We therefore formally define the task-specific parameter subspace as the column space of \(\widetilde{\mathcal{W}}_2^{(k)}\), which intrinsically aligns with the activated dimensions for the \(k\)-th task through the dimension-selective masking operation of \(\Gamma^{(k)}\).
 Thus, we enforce strict orthogonality to new OA-Adapter parameters across sequential tasks, ensuring new task adaptations occupy parameter subspaces orthogonal to previous tasks' frozen parameter subspaces.
-Formally, the constraints for the \(t\)-th task is defined as:
+Formally, the constraints for the \(t\)-th task are defined as:

 The columns of \(\widetilde{\mathcal{W}}_2^{(t)}\) inherit directional properties from \(\mathcal{W}_2^{(t)}\), ensuring orthogonal relationships persist regardless of dynamic dimension activation patterns.
 These asymmetric orthogonality constraints enable simultaneous optimization of dynamic bottleneck dimension adaptation and historical knowledge preservation.
+We detail the analysis in Appendix~\ref{Appendix:why-orth-left}.
 To formalize this approach, we incorporate an orthogonality regularization term into the optimization objective.
 Specifically, the pairwise orthogonality loss between current task \(t\) and each historical task \(s<t\) is quantified as: